-Wordfence is a great security plugin, but it’s also been known to prevent migrations from completing successfully.
+Wordfence is a popular security plugin, but it’s also been known to prevent migrations from completing successfully.

-If you have Wordfence activated on the website that your migrating over to GridPane, we recommend that you disable it before making your export to ensure it doesn’t interfere.
+If you have Wordfence activated on the website that you’re migrating over to GridPane, we recommend that you disable it before making your export to ensure it doesn’t interfere.

 Additionally, Wordfence often adds a hardcoded path to the

 wordfence-waf.php files (located in your website’s htdocs folder), and if you move from one environment to another, it can result in a 500 error (critical error).
 Either adjust the hardcoded path or simply remove the Wordfence content from the file.